mihneadb/cljs-webapp/README.md

 A Leiningen template for CLJS webapps.

 Comes with two cljsbuild configs - `dev` and `prod`.
-There's also an `index.html` including the generated jS.
+There's also an `index.html` including the generated JS.

 ## License